Medical Marijuana & Legal Cannabis Earns Investors’ Interest

 As Brendan Kennedy, CEO of Privateer Holdings, put it during an interview with the NY Times, “There are no market leaders, no standards and poor branding.
 There’s a taboo around the product that’s rapidly changing.
 There’s no involvement by Wall Street, venture capital or banks — yet.
 I’ve never seen an opportunity like it.”

-- The Ghost Group is an operating/venture capital firm centered in the cannabis industry.
-The Newport Beach company was founded in 2012 by Justin Hartfield and Doug Francis, and claims to take a hands on approach to …
+The Ghost Group is an operating/venture capital firm centered in the cannabis industry.
+The Newport Beach company was founded in 2012 by Justin Hartfield and Doug Francis, and claims to take a hands on approach …